RFD 020: Parallel Conversations

 // after

-workspace.try_get_events_mut(&cid, &lock)?.add_config_delta(delta);This enforces the lock-before-mutate invariant at the API boundary.
-You cannot call get_events_mut without proof that the process holds the lock.
-ConversationLock is held for the entire jp query run, so any &mut ConversationStream obtained through it is guaranteed to be protected by the lock for its entire lifetime.
+workspace.try_get_conversation_mut(&cid, &lock)?.title = Some(title);This enforces the lock-before-mutate invariant at the API boundary.
+You cannot call get_events_mut or get_conversation_mut without proof that the process holds the lock.
+ConversationLock is held for the entire jp query run, so any mutable reference obtained through it is guaranteed to be protected by the lock for its entire lifetime.

 The lock file is deleted in the Drop implementation of ConversationLock.